fmalazemi/CheatSheets/bash.md

 - `command >> file` --- if file exists append, o.w. create a new file.
 - `command >! file` --- Delete the content of the file and redirect the output.

+### Disk space usage
+- `du`
+  - `-s` --- summarize disk usage for the current working directory.
+  - `-h` --- convert disk space to humen format (e.g. 1GB)
+  - `-c` --- Sum all calculated disk usage and print total on the last line.
+- `du -csh .` --- example: calculate disk usage of all files and dir in '.' directory and print total at the end.